 The UPBEAT study recruited 1555 women from eight UK National Health Service (NHS) hospital trusts between March 2009 and June 2014.
 Data was accessed on the 1st of March 2022 and was fully anonymised, data can be requested from UPBEAT trial.
 Women were recruited if they were between 15 to 18 weeks’ gestation, had a body mass index (BMI) ≥30kg/m2, were over the age of 16 years old, and had a singleton pregnancy.
 Exclusion criteria were lack of informed consent, use of metformin, and suffering from at least one pre-pregnancy medical condition that may influence appetite and eating outside of a typical pregnancy (35) (see Supplementary materials).
 One woman was excluded from our analysis due to being enrolled in another RCT (36), leaving a sample of 1554 (see Figure 1.).
 In this sample we included participants who had data available on binge eating behaviours for at least 1 of the time points other than the baseline assessment at 15-18 weeks’ gestation.

+Figure 1 Participant flow.

 Women who were randomised to the intervention received a maximum of eight weekly one-hour sessions aimed at supporting physical activity and dietary goals (35).
 Women in the control group received standard antenatal care (NICE, 2021).
 Full details of the UPEBAT intervention and standard antenatal care are reported in prior UPBEAT publications (Poston et al., 2015).
 All women gave informed consent prior to their inclusion in the study.
 The trial arm was used as an exposure in the analysis for hypothesis 1.